Brexit: It’s a personnel issue

 ‘Think of it as one more administrative burden that you didn’t have to deal with before.
 Do what you can now,” he concluded.

-- The EU Settlement Scheme is due to open in March 2019
+- The EU Settlement Scheme opened in March 2019

 Learn more on developing an action plan around your staff with the support of the Be Prepared Grant.